See Something, Say Something, Do Something

 Reporting Sexual Misconduct or Interpersonal Violence

-If appropriate, this report may also be routed to the Office of Affirmative Action and Equal Opportunity to consider the appropriateness of completeing a preliminary investigation into the sexual harrassment or sexual assault allegations.
-Students concerned about maintaining the highest level of confidentiality possible in reporting to the university may choose to report to confidential counseling or health professionals in the University Counseling Center or the University Health Center.
+If appropriate, this report may also be routed to the Office of Investigations and Civil Rights Compliance to consider the appropriateness of completing a preliminary investigation into the sexual harassment or sexual assault allegations.
+Students concerned about maintaining the highest level of confidentiality possible in reporting to the university may choose to access confidential resources instead.
 A team of confidential employees available to students can be found on the safe.uoregon.edu website.

 If you are university staff or faculty, please first review your employee responsibilities before making a report.